kalavattam/2023_tutorial_ChIP-seq/work_align-tally_data-Brn1_genome-cat.md

 ```
 *These alignment counts represent the raw data for each sample.*

-2. Calculate the ratio of spike-in input to "main" input, and calculate the ratio spike-in IP to "main" IP
+2. Calculate the ratio of spike-in input to "main" input, and calculate the ratio spike-in IP to "main" IP.
 ```R
 ## R ##
 ratio_input <- spike_input / main_input